 A trial of red meat and processed meat

-Since reading some papers relevant to colon cancer, I decided to rethink my diet, but I have fallen into an uphill battle: should I stop eating red and processed meat?
+Since reading some papers relevant to colon cancer, I decided to rethink my diet, but I have fallen into an uphill battle: should I stop eating red meat and processed meat?
 This is not a black or white problem, but one night, I had a bizarre dream.

 The history of meat-eating among human beings can be traced back to 2.6 million years ago.
-With improving quality of life for most people, eating meat is not considered a luxurious diet in daily life.
-It is notable that the consumption of meat is remarkably high in some industrial countries following recent years.
-A survey from the World Health Organization has reported a Q&A which mentions that 34,000 cancer deaths are caused each year by high-intakes of processed meat.
+With the improving life quality of people, eating meat became the norm rather than a luxury.
+It is notable that the consumption of meat is now remarkably high in some industrial countries.
+The World Health Organization has reported a Q&A which mentions that 34,000 cancer deaths are caused each year by high-intakes of processed meat.
 A growing number of tabloid newspapers use the gross levels of consumption of red meat or processed meat to attract the public’s attention.
-According to the Organization of Economic Development and Co-operation and UN Food and Agriculture Organization, Australians devoured 94.6 kilograms of meat per capita in 2017; and this level of consumption ranked Australia in the top three meat-eating countries in the world.
+According to the data of the Organization of Economic Development and Co-operation and UN Food and Agriculture Organization, Australians devoured 94.6 kilograms of meat per capita in 2017; and this level of consumption ranked Australia in the top three meat-eating countries in the world.
 A number of people have started to resist the consumption of red meat and processed meat.

 Meat consumption around the world

-In my dream the Judge summoned red meat and processed meat were summoned to appear and gave a private prosecution.
+In my dream the Judge summoned red meat and processed meat to appear and face a private prosecution.

 My name is all mammalian muscle meat, everyone calls me ‘red meat’.
-My friend, processed meat is a famous person, who is good at packaging (salting, curing, fermentation, smoking) itself, such as sausages, ham and corned beef.
-Following studies which show that we contribute to some cancers, people turn pale at the mere mention of us.
+My friend, processed meat is a famous person, who is good at packaging (salting, curing, fermentation, smoking) itself, represents hot dogs, ham, sausages, corned beef etc. Since some studies show we are able to attribute to some cancers.
+People turn pale at the mere mention of us.

 What types of cancers are linked to eating red meat and processed meat?

-Strong but limited evidence illustrates that bowel cancer, pancreatic cancer and prostate cancer are associated with eating red meat.
-Conversely, processed meat is able to cause colorectal cancer.
-However, the interesting thing is some researchers spent around 20 years to quantify the risk of bowel cancer between 10,210 individuals who were either vegetarians or low-meat consumers and high-meat consumers.
-Surprisingly, they found that high-red meat consumers do not experience a significantly higher risk of bowel cancer when compared to vegetarian or low-meat consumers. (more details can be found in paper: Vegetarianism, low meat consumption and the risk of colorectal cancer in a population based cohort study).
+There is strong but limited evidence illustrate that bowel cancer, pancreatic cancer and prostate cancer are associated with eating red meat.
+Processed meat is able to cause colorectal cancer.
+However, the interesting thing is some researchers spent around 20 years to analyze the risk of bowel cancer for vegetarians or low meat consumers and high meat consumers, including about 10,210 individuals in Netherlands.
+They found that there was no significant differences in the bowel cancer risk between these two different diet groups and the normal population (more details can be found in paper: Vegetarianism, low meat consumption and the risk of colorectal cancer in a population based cohort study).
 Although the controversy about us has not stopped yet, there no clear evidence shows that we are bad men.
 Okay, I am sorry about that sometimes we are trouble makers.
-But have you thought that cancers are caused by multi-factors, such as cigarette smoking, alcohol consumption and physical activity?
+But have you thought that the cancers are caused by multi-factors, such as total cigarette smoking, alcohol consumption, BMI, and physical activity?
 Please look at yourself men!

-“Red meats and processed meats are demons.
-Kill them!”
-A voice comes from jury.
+“They are demons.
+Kill them!” – A voice comes from jury.

-As red meat, I provide essential nutrients for people, such as proteins, vitamin B, iron and zinc.
-My charming friend, processed meat, takes responsibility for increasing your appetite.
-We have taken pride in one of our successes, which is to be part of Australia’s national dish, the meat pie.
-We are so tasty!
-What faults do we have?
+As red meat, I provide essential nutrients for people, such as proteins, B vitamins, iron and zinc.
+My charming friend, processed meat takes responsibility for increasing your appetite.
+We have taken pride in one of our successes, which is Australia’s national dish, meat pie.
+How tasty it is!
+What faults have we?

-Currently, people often evade us when we say hi to them.
+Currently, people often evade us, when we say hi to them.
 I know what they are thinking: we increase their risk of bowel cancer.
-But the key point is that only high-level, long-term consumption of processed meat or red meat are most likely to increase bowel cancer risk.
+But the key point is that only high-level, long-term consumption of processed meat or red meat are likely to increase bowel cancer risk.
 In this case, people are responsible for their daily diet habits, eat us in moderation and their risk of bowel cancer will not change.

-Although we do not want to mention our competitor, fibre, people can gain multiple benefits from a balanced diet, which consists of limited lean meat with a variety of fibre (vegetables, fruit, grains and legumes).
-Cancer Australia recommends eating less than 500 grams red meat per week and avoiding processed meat to reduce risk of cancer.
-You can read more about dietary recommendations on the Australia Cancer Council also gives more details about a recommended diet to avoid cancer.
+Although we do not want to mention our competitor, fibre, people can gain benefit from a balanced diet, including limited lean meat with a variety of fibre (vegetables, fruit, grains and legumes).
+Cancer Australia suggests eating less than 500 grams red meat per week and avoiding processed meat to reduce the cancer risk.
+The Australia Cancer Council also gives more details about a recommended diet to avoid cancer.

 At that moment, the people in court fell silent.
-Suddenly someone yelled out “red meat is lying!
+Suddenly someone yelled out “Liars!
 They are criminals!”
-Most people were resentful, then, a big bang was heard in the court.
-I woke up.
+People almost appeared to resent us, there was a big bang in the court and I woke up.